Stark choices seen in French election

 The voting on Sunday propelled two politicians, former economics minister Emmanuel Macron and National Front leader Marine Le Pen, whose sharply contrasting views could go a long way towards shaping the future of the European Union, the NATO alliance and France’s position in the world including relations with Russia.

 With “Macron against Le Pen” voters winnowed the initial choice among 11 contenders down to “The Euro-Turbo” and “The Nationalist”, the Neue Zürcher Zeitung headlined.

-Macron won 23.8% of votes in the first round, while Le Pen took 21.5%.
-Their closest challengers, centre-right François Fillon and hard-left Jean-Luc Mélenchon, each took 19% of the vote.
+For the first time in the history of the Fifth Republic, neither the Neo-Gaullist right nor the Socialist Party will be in the second round of a presidential election.
+With 23.9% of the votes, Macron came first, ahead of Le Pen (21.4%).

+In third place, Republican candidate François Fillon (19.9%) was eliminated.
+Jean-Luc Mélenchon, the left-wing sovereignist, was in fourth place (19.6%).
+Benoît Hamon, Socialist Party candidate, came in a distant 6.3%.
+The 47 million French registered voters (22.7% abstentions, up from 2012) sanctioned the traditional left-right divide and the parties that embody it.

 “The duel” was the front page headline in tabloid Blick.
 “Worlds separate Emmanuel Macron and Marine Le Pen.
 Which world will come out on top in two weeks?”